Liberty Park (Salt Lake City): Chase Home

 artists from Utah's ethnic, native, occupational and rural communities share their crafts, music, and dance with their own communities, their fellow Utahns, and with visitors from around the world.
 In addition to exhibits and concerts, the Chase Home contains a large archive of recordings and photographs that document Utah's traditional culture.

 Tracy Aviary

 Tracy Aviary is located on 8 acre of land in Liberty Park.
 A Salt Lake City banker Russell Lord Tracy founded Tracy Aviary when he donated his private bird collection to Salt Lake City and its children.
-Open to the public since 1938, Tracy Aviary maintains a collection of approximately 400 birds representing about 135 species.
+Open to the public since 1938, Tracy Aviary maintains a collection of approximately 400 birds representing about 135 species, such as swans, flamingos, eagles, vultures, and most recently, Victoria crowned pigeons.
 Several of those bird species participate in their Species Survival Plan.
 The SSP is a breeding program that promotes genetic diversity in the captive animal populations.
 The Tracy Aviary is also an AZA accredited facility, and it is one of two free standing aviaries in the nation.